 Pinterest helps my minimalism because of all of that.

 I’m a wanter.
 It’s why I needed minimalism in the first place.
 I have fallen into the trap of constantly wanting more and more.
 Driving myself insane thinking about how I’ll never have all the stuff I “need” to be happy.
 I would go mindlessly browse the isles of Target looking for that one item that was going to do it.
 That one little thing that I could buy to make my day.
-I still do this sometimes.. but it’s a more intentional purchase than I would have made before.
+I still do this sometimes.. but it’s usually a more intentional purchase than I would have made before.

 Now, it’s important to understand that minimalism doesn’t mean giving up all your stuff and living in a bland box of nothing.
 The goal with minimalism is to simply let go of the idea that possessing things is the source of happiness.
 It’s helping yourself to think in terms of want when it comes to stuff rather than, need.